 Hours: 7 am - 9 pm (light up from 5:30 pm, April 20 - May 12)

 Fees: 900 - 1,800 yen for adults / 500 - 900 yen for children

 Nara Yoshinoyama (Nara Prefecture)

-This mountain in Nara is covered in thousands of cherry blossom trees.
+Mount Yoshino in Nara is covered by thousands of cherry blossom trees.
 The first trees were planted about 1,300 years ago and have now flourished into about 30,000 trees, spanning the four areas from the bottom to the top of the mountain slope.
 The cherry blossoms usually start blooming around late March to early April and then reach full bloom around the middle of April.
 You can enjoy the spectacular view while hiking up the mountain and taking a break at the observation points or the parks scattered along the mountain.
 There is a ropeway for people who don’t want to hike up, but there is always a long line to ride the ropeway during the cherry blossoms season so going up on foot is recommended.
 The most popular and famous observation point is called Hanayagura, and it’s about an hour’s hike up from the upper ropeway station.

 Nara is an area full of old temples, of which the most famous is Todaiji temple with its gigantic Buddha statue.
 Try a private tour of the most famous sights around the area.

-Address: Yoshinoyama, Yoshino-cho, Yoshino-gun, Nara
+Address: Yoshinoyama, Yoshino-cho, Yoshino-gun, Nara (map)

 Access: the entrance to the mountain (and the lower ropeway station) is a 3 minute walk from Kintetsu Yoshino Station